Alejogb1/job-board/blog-data/how-can-airflow-logging-be-improved.md

 id: "how-can-airflow-logging-be-improved"
 ---

-, let's unpack the question of improving Airflow logging.
+the question of improving Airflow logging.
 It's a topic I've spent a fair amount of time grappling with, particularly during a stint working with a large-scale data pipeline at _Acme Corp._ a few years back.
 We were ingesting terabytes of data daily, and pinpointing issues amidst the sheer volume of task executions became a real challenge.
 The default Airflow logging, while functional, often left us wanting more granular control and easier analysis.

 So, what are the primary areas where we can make things better?
 I see three key aspects: granularity of logs, efficient log storage and retrieval, and finally, the ease of parsing and analysis.